JohnTocher/advent-of-code-2022/readme.md

 If not, you're still welcome to everything here, but please refer to the original site to see what it's all about.
 This is not meant to be a showcase of the most ingenious, elegant or correct solutions, rather it's a resource to introduce python to those without a development background.

 You probably want to start with the .md file in each puzzle subfolder.
+If folder N isn't here yet and it's already day N+x that's just because I'm slack and/or busy!

 ## What you need